aerospike/asmt/README.md

 the backup will not start, i.e., it will not overwrite existing files.

 If the back up was successful, the host machine may then be rebooted.
-The index shared memory blocks are lost, but ASMT will enable the primary and secondary indexes to be restored after reboot.
+The index shared memory blocks are lost, but ASMT will enable the primary and secondary indexes and data stages to be restored after reboot.

 ### Restoring the Primary and Secondary Indexes from an ASMT Backup
-After reboot, but before restarting the Aerospike Database server, run the asmt binary to restore the primary and secondary indexes, for example:
+After reboot, but before restarting the Aerospike Database server, run the asmt binary to restore the primary and secondary indexes and data stages, for example:

 ```
 $ ./asmt -r -v -p /path/to/index/backup